 TYPE REASON EXAMPLES Completion To keep up-to-date with Completing classroom assignments, including classroom work. reading responses, notes, exercises, pieces of writing, reading selections Completing activities from the Family Life program.
 Preparation To prepare for the next Collecting information, reading background day's class work or for materials, or studying for quizzes, tests and coming lessons. exams.
 Completing tasks associated with sacramental preparation.
 Using planners to establish regular study and review time.
 Practice To develop, review, and Completing extra questions in a textbook if an and reinforce specific skills. assessment item demonstrates that the student Application To transfer skills or has not mastered a skill (i.e., calculating tax, concepts into new categorizing plants). situations.
 Writing a letter after being taught the components of a business letter.
 Completing community service hours.
 Reviewing and drilling of number operations and troublesome spelling words, where necessary.
-Being read to, reading aloud, and independent reading (materials may be English, dual track and/or first language).
-Extension/ To enrich classroom Identifying local plant and animal life in one's Creative experiences and to deepen environment. the student's Volunteering to help in local parish or a understanding. community group.
+Being read to, reading aloud, and independent reading (materials may be English, dual track Extension/ To enrich classroom and/or first language).
+Extension/ Creative Identifying local plant and animal life in one's environment.
+Creative experiences and to deepen the student's understanding.
+Volunteering to help in local parish or a community group.
 To provide opportunities Working on projects, research and for problem-solving and independent study critical thinking.
 Inventing a product to solve a problem.
 To integrate skills.
+Creating designs, stories, drama, and prayers.
+TO integrate skins.
 Creating designs, stories, drama, and prayers.